-If you own an in-ground swimming pool and live in a climate where freezing temperatures are normal, you will need to winterize your pool to protect it during cold water months.
+If you own an in-ground swimming pool and live in a climate where freezing temperatures are normal, you will need to winterize your in-ground pool to protect it during cold months.

 Why the protection from winter?

 First try and find any chemicals and supplies used from previous years such as the cover, cover weights, skimmer plugs (also called gizmos sometimes), anti freeze and flotation devices for cover.

 For a full winterization, you will also typically want to use an air-compressor to blow our your swimming pool lines.

 The first step in the winterization procedure is to make sure your water chemistry is balanced, including the pool’s pH, total alkalinity and calcium hardness.

 Doing this will protect the edge of the pool from staining and etching.
 Add a winterizing chemical kit to your water will help keep it blue and clear for the next season.
 Be sure to follow the manufacturers instructions for the kit.

 The filter should have a plug at the bottom that will allow it to drain.
 Be sure to open the air relief valve on top if you have one.
 Put the multi port valve in the closed or “winterize” position and remove the pressure gauge.

 Drain the pump.
 There may be two plugs to remove here.